Injective coloring of graphs revisited: Two-step graphs and the equality

 Let $T$ be a tree and $Q$ be a maximum clique in $\mathcal{N}(T)$.
 So, any two vertices of $Q$ have a common neighbor in $T$.
 Since $T$ is a tree, $Q$ is independent in $T$.
-So, a unique vertex is adjacent to all vertices in $Q$.
-This implies that $p_{o}(T)=\omega\big{(}\mathcal{N}(T)\big{)}=\Delta(T)$.
-Consequently, Theorem \ref{Tree} is an immediate result of Theorem \ref{Chordal} as already mentioned.
+With this in mind, a unique vertex is adjacent to all vertices of $Q$ in $T$.
+(Indeed, otherwise the subgraph of $T$ induced by the union of $Q$ and the set of vertices each of which is adjacent to at least two vertices in $Q$ contains a cycle, a contradiction.)
+This implies that $\chi_{i}(T)=\omega\big{(}\mathcal{N}(T)\big{)}=\Delta(T)$.
+Consequently, Theorem \ref{Tree} is an immediate consequence of Theorem \ref{Chordal}.
+However, as mentioned earlier, the proof of Theorem~\ref{Tree} provides an efficient way to obtain an optimal injective coloring of an arbitrary tree.